portable-content/portable-content-php/implementation/task-5-input-validation.md

 ## Completion Checklist

-### Validation Classes:
+### Core Architecture:
+- [ ] ContentValidatorInterface and ValidationResult contracts in Contracts/
-- [ ] ValidationException with structured error handling
+- [ ] ValidationException in Exception/ folder following project structure
+- [ ] Adapter pattern supporting multiple validation libraries
+- [ ] Factory pattern for easy validator creation

+### Validation Components:
-- [ ] ContentValidator with comprehensive field validation
+- [ ] NativeValidatorAdapter with comprehensive validation rules
-- [ ] BlockValidator with markdown-specific rules
+- [ ] ContentSanitizer for input cleaning and normalization
-- [ ] ValidationService as high-level facade
+- [ ] ContentValidationService as high-level orchestration layer
+- [ ] ValidatorFactory for pluggable validation libraries

+### Data Transfer Objects:
+- [ ] ContentCreationRequest DTO for type-safe validated data
+- [ ] BlockData DTO for structured block information
+- [ ] Factory methods for array conversion
+- [ ] Immutable design preventing data corruption

 ### Validation Features:
-- [ ] Input sanitization and normalization
-- [ ] Field-specific error reporting
+- [ ] Field-specific error reporting with clear messages
-- [ ] Security checks for malicious content
+- [ ] Security checks for malicious content (script tags, encoding)
-- [ ] Object validation for existing instances
+- [ ] Object validation for existing ContentItem instances
 - [ ] Statistics for monitoring and debugging

-### Error Handling:
-- [ ] Clear, actionable error messages
-- [ ] Multiple errors per field support
-- [ ] Field-specific error access
-- [ ] Structured error format
+- [ ] Separate creation and update validation logic

 ### Testing and Documentation:
-- [ ] Comprehensive test coverage
+- [ ] Comprehensive unit tests for all components
-- [ ] All validation rules tested
+- [ ] Adapter pattern tested with factory
-- [ ] Error handling verified
+- [ ] Error handling thoroughly verified
-- [ ] README updated with usage examples
+- [ ] README updated with adapter pattern usage examples

 ---

 ## Next Steps

+With Task 5 complete, you now have a flexible, adapter-based validation system that:

+- **Supports multiple validation libraries** through the adapter pattern
+- **Provides type safety** with DTOs instead of primitive arrays
+- **Ensures data integrity** with comprehensive validation rules
+- **Offers clear error reporting** with field-specific messages
+- **Maintains clean architecture** with proper separation of concerns

-With Task 5 complete, you now have a robust validation system that ensures data integrity and provides clear error messages.
-The validation layer works seamlessly with your data classes and repository pattern.
+The validation layer integrates seamlessly with your data classes and repository pattern while giving users the flexibility to choose their preferred validation library.

 You're ready to move on to **Task 6: Testing Setup**, where you'll implement a comprehensive test suite using PHPUnit to ensure all components work correctly together.

+## Future Enhancements

+### Additional Validator Adapters:
+- **Respect/Validation Adapter**: For fluent, composable validation
+- **Symfony Validator Adapter**: For enterprise-grade validation with attributes
+- **Laravel Validator Adapter**: For Laravel-style validation rules

+### Advanced Features:
+- **Validation Groups**: Different validation rules for different contexts
+- **Conditional Validation**: Rules that depend on other field values
+- **Custom Validators**: Easy extension for domain-specific validation
+- **Async Validation**: For validation that requires external services

 ## Troubleshooting

 ### Common Issues:

-**Validation too strict:**
-- Adjust validation constants (MAX_LENGTH, etc.) as needed
-- Consider making some validations configurable
+**Adding new validation libraries:**
+- Implement ContentValidatorInterface in a new adapter
+- Add the adapter to ValidatorFactory::create()
+- Update ValidatorFactory::getAvailableTypes()

+**Custom validation rules:**
+- Extend NativeValidatorAdapter or create a custom adapter
+- Add new validation methods following the existing pattern
+- Update tests to cover new validation scenarios

 **Performance with large content:**
 - Consider streaming validation for very large content
-- Add validation caching if needed
+- Add validation result caching if needed

-**Encoding issues:**
-- Ensure all input is properly UTF-8 encoded
+- Profile validation performance and optimize bottlenecks

+**Integration with frameworks:**
+- Create framework-specific service providers
+- Add configuration files for validation rules
-- Test with various character sets
+- Integrate with framework validation systems

-**Security concerns:**
-- Review and enhance security checks as needed
-- Consider additional sanitization for production use